 2.1.
 Inflammatory markers in people with ADHD¶

-Unfortunately, there are very few studies that have addressed cytokines in ADHD.
+Unfortunately, there are very few studies that have treated cytokines in ADHD.

 Obsessive-compulsive disorder correlated highly with TH-1 cytokines.
-IL-4 was rarely represented, IL-10 not at all.
+IL-4 was rarely present, IL-10 not at all.

 Schizophrenia correlated highly with TH-2 cytokines.
 IL-10 and IFN-gamma were rare.

-ADHD did not have a clear TH1 or TH2 picture.
-In the children with ADHD was found
+ADHD did not have a clear TH1 or TH2 picture*.
+The children with ADHD were found to have

 - At 90 %: IL-2 detectable